weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ## Conclusions

-This guide demonstrated how to launch Weave Scope in standalone mode, so that you can visualize, monitor and control your container network to gain valuable insight into your application's infrastructure.
+This guide demonstrated how to launch Weave Scope in standalone mode, so that you can visualize, monitor and control your container network to gain insight into your application.

 If you have any problems with this guide or would like to get in touch, contact us via [Help and Support](https://weave.works/help/).